 Score Possible Score Rating Definition

-1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to relevant reporting requirements to the ESCCO, ODE, and/or federal authorities, including but not limited to: Accountability tracking Attendance and enrollment reporting Compliance and oversight Additional information requested by ESCCO
+1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to relevant reporting requirements to the ESCCO, DEW, and/or federal authorities, including but not limited to: • Accountability tracking • Attendance and enrollment reporting • Compliance and oversight • Additional information requested by ESCCO

 0 Does Not Meet Standard

-1 Is the school protecting th e rights of a all students? ••• 13 110 3011001 protooting th c fights of t
+1. Is the school protecting the rights of all students?

-Score Possible Rating Definition
+Score Possible Score Rating Definition

-Score

-1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and enrollment (including rights to enroll or maintain enrollment) The collection and protection of student information Due process protections, privacy, civil rights, and student liberties requirements including First Amendment protections and the prohibition of public schools from engaging in religious instruction Conduct of discipline
+1 Meets Standard The school materially complies with applicable laws, rules, regulations, and provisions of the charter contract relating to the rights of students, including but not limited to: • Policies and practices related to admissions, lottery, waiting lists, fair and open recruitment, and • enrollment (including rights to enroll or maintain enrollment) • The collection and protection of student information • Due process protections, privacy, civil rights, and student liberties requirements including First Amendment protections and the prohibition of public schools from engaging in religious instruction • Conduct of discipline

 0 Does Not Meet Standard